pablomarin/H2O-SparklingWater-azure-templates/README.md

 ![Sparkling architecture](http://www.ibmbigdatahub.com/sites/default/files/quality_of_life_fig_1.jpg)

-Both templates will automatically download the latest version of Sparkling Water compatible with Spark 1.6.
+All templates will automatically download the latest version of Sparkling Water compatible with Spark 1.6.
 It will also copy the sparkling water folder on the default storage under /H2O-Sparkling-Water/ folder.

 H2O can be installed as a standalone cluster, on top of YARN, and on top of Spark on top of YARN.
-Both templates introduced in this repo install H2O on top of Spark on top of YARN => Sparkling Water on YARN.
+All three templates introduced in this repo install H2O on top of Spark on top of YARN => Sparkling Water on YARN.

 Note that all spark applications deployed using a Jupyter Notebook will have "yarn-cluster" deploy-mode.
 This means that the spark driver node will be allocated on any worker node of the cluster, NOT on the head nodes.

-<b>Another very important thing: Memory and Cores allocation in YARN.<br></b>
+<b>Another very important note: Memory and Cores allocation in YARN.<br></b>

 The process of smart RAM and CPU allocation in Spark over YARN is truly an art.
 By default, the notebook examples in this repo allocate 70%-80% of the workers node RAM and 1 executor per worker node, every time you run the notebook. <br>
 This means: